 - docility

 We are proud of what we raise and have the utmost respect for nature and try to do our best in working with landowners in rotational grazing and managing our pasture conditions to enable us to turn out early in the spring.
 As well we care for our cattle with the guidance of Cow/Calf Health Management (cowcalfhealth.com)- Dr Troy Drake-Dr Waylon Wise along with Dr Oliver Schunicht in maintaining regular vaccinations and care of our cowherd.
-The Wilson herd is on the Zoetis SelectVac Gold + (Plus) Herd Health program.
+The herd is on a a top notch annual Modified Live Vaccine Herd Health program as well as a year round chelated mineral program.

 .